De Appel Art Centre in Amsterdam

 De Appel receives many portfolios from the new artists proposing their work.
 While always interested in new art, De Appel is not able to return the portfolios by mail.
 You are requested to make an appointment to collect your own portfolio.

-Restaurant and a museum shop
+Restaurant and a museum shop at De Appel

 A sympathetic, modern, offering fresh local food restaurant Moes is located in the basement of De Appel art centre.
 Its menu changes every week and it is accessible directly from the street, without an admission ticket.